We are always searching for Community Lead applicants to volunteer with us- and we’re hiring on a rolling basis. Submit an application today

 - Following completion of session, references from core team members to put on your resume going forward;

 - Access to supportive groups within the Impact Hub membership for finding careers and jobs that you’ll love;

 - Opportunity to help establish Baltimore as the epicenter of social change.

 What’s the commitment?

-- One five hour shift per week plus one event (25 hours per month).
+- One 8 hour or two 4 hour shifts per week (32 hours per month).

 - We’ll have several get-togethers, events, and activities, along with the Impact Hub core team, throughout your cohort.
 We ask that all leads choose one project or service area to own during their four months here (to be decided among the group depending on your interest area and skill-set, 1-2 weeks after your first day).

 - Greet everyone who comes into the space, and provide tours for new members and interested folks.
 This means greeting and chatting with members that come in for their workday or pass through for meetings (and recording the time(s) they arrive), ensuring that all guests sign in, and also providing tours throughout the space for curious guests or public that wander in to see what our space is all about.

 - Keep it organized.
 You’ll work through the checklist during your shift to either open or close the space, as well as keeping things organized.
 You’ll also help to keep the space stocked, whether it’s paper for the printer or coffee for the maker.
 We have both morning and afternoon checklists for both shifts that we ask you complete for your time here.